Work with a purpose! Join a team with values that match your own and make a difference in the lives of people needing second chances.

 It is expected that the incumbent shall perform other duties as assigned within his/her capabilities as determined by management.

-- Graduation from an accredited senior high school or equivalent or GED.
+- Graduation from an accredited senior high school, GED, or equivalent.

-- Current valid license as a Licensed Chemical Dependency Counselor (LCDC) by the Texas Department of State Health Services (DSHS) or current valid certification as a Certified Criminal Justice Professional (CCJP) by the Texas Certification Board of Addiction Professionals or current qualifying credential to conduct counseling in a treatment environment.
+- Must have a letter of registration as a Licensed Chemical Dependency Counselor Intern (LCDC-I or CI) or a Licensed Chemical Dependency Counselor (LCDC) license from the Texas Department of State Health Services or current certification as Certified Criminal Justice Addictions Professional Applicant (CCJP-A) or a Certified Criminal Justice Addictions Professional Applicant (CCJP) as approved by the Texas Certification Board of Addiction Professionals.

-- A valid driver license in the state of Texas with an acceptable driving record required, unless waived by management.
+- Valid driver’s license in the state of Texas with an acceptable driving record required, unless waived by management.

 Post hire requirements: